eroberts07/eroberts07/README.md

-Hello, I'm Eric Roberts Aspiring Software Engineer.
+Hello, I'm Eric Roberts, aspiring Software Engineer.
 I'm interested in using my creativity and intuition to create Full-Stack web applications.
 I'm currently learning Javascript algorithms by making games.
 Looking forward to your feedback on my projects!